bccp/nbodykit/docs/source/algorithms/fftpower.rst

   for detailed notes on this procedure.

 - Be wary of normalization issues when painting weighted density fields.
-See :ref:`mesh-normalization` for the default normalization scheme and :ref:`mesh-apply` for notes on applying arbitrary functions to the mesh while painting.
-The section :ref:`weighted-painting` describes the procedure to use when painting a weighted density field.
+See :ref:`painting-mesh` for further details on painting meshes and :ref:`mesh-apply` for notes on applying arbitrary functions to the mesh while painting.
+See the :ref:`cookbook/painting.ipynb` recipe in the cookbook for examples of more advanced painting uses.

 .. ipython:: python
     :suppress: